Primary and secondary schools

 - A medical check-up certificate (required to present each year);

 - Other documents as indicated in the school admission procedure (each school establishes its own individual requirements for the documents to be submitted).
-Schools give priority to the children whose place of residence is registered within the area serviced by schools; therefore, you may be required to submit a certificate as proof of your place of residence.
+Schools give priority to the children whose place of residence is registered within the area serviced by schools).

 For a child under 14, a request for school admission has to be submitted by one of the parents (guardians), and from 14 years of age, the child is required to write an application him/herself (in some cases, different procedures may be adopted by schools).